raphaelaugustb/raphaelaugustb/README.md

 My name is Raphael, I'm a FullStack Developer from Brazil,I like to help peoples with his problems and obviously I love to program to!  :computer:

-<br/> -:purple_heart: &nbsp; For now I would to help in projects using my FullStack    Knowledge
+<br/> - :purple_heart:For now I would to help in projects using my FullStack    Knowledge
-<br/> -:rocket: I’m currently learning Node JS, React JS and React Native at Rocketseat.
+<br/> - :rocket: I’m currently learning Node JS, React JS and React Native at Rocketseat.
-<br/> -💬 &nbsp; About Me: I've been programming since 2016, I like to play some games and watch Netflix too!
+<br/> - 💬 &nbsp; About Me: I've been programming since 2016, I like to play some games and watch Netflix too!
 <br/>

  ### Connect with me: